 Much of the region experienced some respite near the end of 2018 and has a somewhat positive early-2019 outlook, thanks in part to humanitarian aid efforts.
 But South Sudan is facing high levels of food insecurity in various parts of their countries over the next few months.
-Up to 16 million people in East Africa need help to secure their livelihoods and acquire adequate food.
+About 22 million people in East Africa need help to secure their livelihoods and acquire adequate food.
 Nine million children are in need of nutrition assistance.

 Brief history of hunger and famine in Africa